TimAl6ert5/Elim/README.md

 ```

 Notes:
+- Undirected graph would be symmetric
+- Directed graph need not be symmetric
-- A weighted version would represent the edge weight value in each entry, rather than just 0 or 1 to indicate a connection or not
+- A weighted version would represent the edge weight value in each entry, rather than just 0 or 1 to indicate a connection or not.

 Problem:
 How to represent multiple and/or weighted edges?